ohwada/MAC_cpp_Samples/README.md

 ### boost uri
 portable C++ library which provides containers and algorithms which model a "URL"

+### mongoose
+Web server build on top of Libmongoose embedded library

 ### POCO
 C++ class libraries for building network and internet-based applications